Fishing Safari Trips in Uganda

 Catch The Nile Perch, Singidia tilapia, Nile tilapia, Cat Fish, and More.

-Uganda not only attracts people because of its beautiful landscapes, welcoming people, endangered gorillas, abundant game life but also because of its remarkable water bodies.
+Uganda attracts people because of its beautiful landscapes, welcoming people, endangered gorillas, abundant game life, and remarkable water bodies suitable for fishing safari expeditions.
 Uganda has several water bodies, including Lake Victoria, Lake Kyoga, Lake George, Lake Albert, Lake Mburo, Lake Edward, Lake Bunyonyi, and River Nile.
 There are also many other rivers, swamps, and wetlands.
-Water-based tourism, such as sport fishing, is a year-round activity that attracts novice or experienced anglers with modern fishing methods that promote sustainable fishing practices.
+Water-based tourism, such as sport fishing, is a year-round activity that attracts novice or experienced anglers with modern fishing methods that promote sustainable fishing safari practices.

 Fish species recorded in Uganda include tilapia, Nile perch, catfish, yellowfish, tiger fish, lungfish, ferocious fighter, and barrel, among others.
-You can catch the mighty Nile perch that can weigh between 20 to 120 kilograms at the Nile River in Murchison Falls National Park, Lake Victoria, Lake Mburo, Sipi Falls area, Lake Albert, Lake Bunyonyi, and Lake Mutanda near Bwindi Impenetrable Forest.
+You can catch the mighty Nile perch weighing between 20 to 120 kilograms at the Nile River in Murchison Falls National Park, Lake Victoria, Lake Mburo, Sipi Falls area, Lake Albert, Lake Bunyonyi, and Lake Mutanda near Bwindi Impenetrable Forest.

 - With Lake Victoria offering the opportunity for hooking one of the world’s largest freshwater fish, the Nile Perch, anyone with some free time and interest can enjoy this day out.